Information for Healthcare Professionals

 - Concerns for reinfection and the current specimen and the specimen from previous positive result(s) are available

 - Outbreaks with high attack rate in a given outbreak or more cases then expected,

-- Cases with concerns for variants due to testing with a drop in the S target (eg) ORF1ab target detected, N targe detected, and S target not detected), marked differences in real-time RT PCR viral target(s) cycle threshold values, or other testing changes that may suggest a variant.
+- Cases with concerns for variants due to drop in diagnostic assay target (ex: testing with a drop in the S target ((eg) ORF1ab target detected, N targe detected, and S target not detected), any marked differences in real-time RT PCR viral target(s) cycle threshold values, or other testing changes that may suggest a variant.

 - Breakthrough infection after vaccinations, as noted above- Individuals who were fully vaccinated > 14 days from the test date. (ie received the second dose of vaccine in a two dose series or one dose in a one dose series > 14 days from test date).
 Symptomatic breakthrough cases (VBCI) will be prioritized for WGS, but asymptomatic vaccine breakthrough cases can be reviewed to see if potential follow up with WGS is appropriate.

 - Concerning cases for possible variances due to clinical history (immunocompromised, prolonged infection, Cases who received Monoclonal Antibody but failed to improve, death, etc)